marqant-lab/laravel-medialibrary-graphql/README.md

 php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="config"
 ```

-If you plan to use the web route _'media/download/'_ to download files, add the `MEDIA_API_KEY` variable to your `.env` file to secure your applications downloads with an api key.
+If you plan to use the web route _'media/download/'_ to download files, add the
+ `MEDIA_API_KEY` variable to your `.env` file to secure your application's
+  downloads with an api key.

 You need to set this key as 'apiKey' at headers.